 - Frequent maintenance is required to ensure proper functioning.

-- Wet feedstock should be avoided, as it produces less syngas and takes more energy.
+- Wet feedstock should be avoided, as it produces fewer syngas and takes more energy.

 Plasma pyrolysis is one of the leading waste treatment technologies.
 It destroys waste in a safe and eco-friendly manner.
 This technique has major pros over incineration.
-And waste minimization being a great concern this technology has the upper hand.
-It resolves the problems associated with non-recyclable and low grade plastic waste.
+And waste minimization is a great concern, this technology has the upper hand.
+It resolves the problems associated with non-recyclable and low-grade plastic waste.